Adopt a cat

 Here is our guide to adopting a cat from our branch

 Check you are within the branch region.
-During the Hands Free Homing process we are only able to home cats within the area of our Branch.
-This is because of the time it will take for each cat to be delivered safely and hygienically, one at a time, ensuring all government guidelines are met.
-We will not be able to meet halfway or at alternative addresses of the adoptee.
-We do apologise for any inconvenience on this.
 Our immediate area we cover is the postcodes areas MK40 - MK45 and SG15 - SG19.
 If you are outside of this area we may still be able to home to you.
 Alternatively you can find your nearest branch by typing in your postcode at www.cats.org.uk/find-us

 Enquire.
 If you’ve found a cat on our website that you’re interested in homing, send an enquiry by clicking on the enquiry form for the cat.
 We are only taking enquiries for the cats shown below.
-You will be asked for proof of your address and the consent of your landlord (if you live in a rented or shared ownership property).
+You will be asked for the consent of your landlord (if you live in a rented or shared ownership property).
 Please keep an eye out for a response from firstname.lastname@example.org, check your spam folders if necessary.

 Reserve your cat.
-If you’re found to be a match for your chosen cat, you’ll be contacted via phone for a virtual home visit and then progressed to a virtual viewing of your cat in it's foster home.
+If you’re found to be a match for your chosen cat, you’ll be contacted via phone for a virtual home visit and then progressed to a viewing of your cat in it's foster home, this can be virtually, in person, or both.

 Adopt.
 Once you have reserved your cat, you’ll be sent paperwork to sign and you’ll make a further telephone appointment with our team.
 In this call, you’ll have a chance to discuss everything you need to know about your cat.
-You’ll then pay an adoption fee of £75, by bank transfer.
+You’ll then pay an adoption fee of £75 for a cat or £95 for a kitten, by bank transfer.